AlgyJr/ios_guides/Table-View-Guide.md

 ### Laying out your cell programmatically

 Finally, you may work with projects that do not use Interface Builder at all.
-In this case, you must lay out your custom cell programatically.
+In this case, you must lay out your custom cell programmatically.
 Create a custom cell class that subclasses `UITableViewCell`, but be sure __not__ to tick the `Also create XIB file` checkbox.

-In order to be able register your custom cell for reuse you must implement the [`init(style:reuseIdentifier:)`][initwithstyle] method since this is the one that will be called by the `UITableView` when instantiating cells.
+In order to be able to register your custom cell for reuse you must implement the [`init(style:reuseIdentifier:)`][initwithstyle] method since this is the one that will be called by the `UITableView` when instantiating cells.
 As with any other `UIView`, you can also take